EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 * ``CACHE_MIDDLEWARE_KEY_PREFIX`` -- If the cache is shared across
   multiple sites using the same Django installation, set this to the name of the site, or some other string that is unique to this Django instance, to prevent key collisions.
-Use an empty string if you don't care.
+Use an empty string if you don\'t care.

 ``FetchFromCacheMiddleware`` caches GET and HEAD responses with status 200, where the request and response headers allow.
 Responses to requests for the same